-At Hill Care, the health and safety of our residents and staff has been, and will continue to be, our top priority.
-To ensure this, in March we made the decision to close our homes to all but essential visitors.
-Although it has been challenging, we would like to thank family members and friends for their understanding and helping us to keep everyone as safe as possible.
+At Hill Care the health and safety of our residents and staff has been, and will continue to be, our top priority.
+To ensure this we have followed the government guidelines throughout the pandemic to keep everyone safe, and we would like to thank family members and friends for their understanding and help with this.

 To plan a visit

-- At the start of your visit staff will complete a health screening questionnaire with you and will also take your temperature.
+- At the start of your visit staff will administer an LFD test, complete a health screening questionnaire, and will also take your temperature.
 If you are showing any symptoms which could indicate covid-19 such as a raised temperature, a new and persistent cough, a loss of taste or smell and a general feeling of being unwell please do not travel to the care home as we may be forced to refuse entry to you.

 - Presents and gifts are allowed but they must be given to staff members before the visit, these will then be sanitised before passing them to your loved ones.

-- We can only allow one single constant visitor per resident to visit at any time.
+- We can only allow one single named visitor per resident at any time.
 At the moment children are not allowed to visit.

 - Unfortunately visitors will not be able to use toilet facilities within the care home and refreshments are not available.

-- If a case of Covid-19 is identified we must to inform Public Health England and we will need to cancel all visits to the home immediately.
+- If a case of Covid-19 is identified we must inform Public Health England and we will contact family members to cancel all visits to the home immediately.

 - In the event that Government decides to reimpose restrictions in any areas where our homes are located, we will be forced to cancel visits until the restrictions are lifted again.

-As we have done during the last few months, if you are unable to visit your family members at any of our homes or wish to speak to them between actual visits, we will continue to organise video and telephone calls so that you can stay in touch with your loved ones.
+As we have done during the last few months, if you are unable to visit your family members at any of our homes, we will continue to organise video and telephone calls so that you can stay in touch with your loved ones.

 Prevention of infection

-- In line with current guidelines, we are testing all of our staff teams on a weekly basis with residents receiving tests on a monthly basis.
-In the event of a positive test residents are cared for in their rooms for 14 days and contact with other residents is limited.
-If a member of staff tests positive for covid-19 they will self-isolate at home for 14 days.
+- In line with current guidelines, we are testing all of our staff teams and residents continue to receive both LFT and PCR tests.
+In the event of a positive result residents are cared for in their rooms for 14 days and contact with other residents is limited.
+If a member of staff tests positive for covid-19 they will self-isolate at home.